Melatonin and Baby Sleep

 - feeling cold

-In summary, melatonin supplements can be effective in treating some sleep issues but are generally not recommended for children under 3 years of age.
-If your baby’s experiencing difficulty falling asleep, there are other strategies you can implement to help with this.
+In short, melatonin supplements can be effective in treating some sleep issues but are generally not recommended for children under 3 years of age.
+If your baby or toddler is having difficulties falling asleep, or staying asleep, there are other strategies you can implement to help with this...

 How can I naturally improve my baby’s sleep?